tfausak/autoexporter/README.md

         path into a module name.
 For example, how can we reliably convert `/home/taylor/HSPackage/Data/Package.hs` into `Data.Package`?

--   Absolutely nothing else can be in the source file.
-Autoexporter will blow up if it finds anything else.

 -   Only immediate children will be re-exported.
 If you use this in some module `M`, it won't pull in `M.A.B`.